 Everything we do is based upon Christian Values and we follow the Church of England's syllabus "Values for Life".
-Alongside this we merge the SEAL curriculum and have a two year rolling programme to cover all the Values.
-We also ensure that all Christian festivals are celebrated as well as other religious festivals.
+Alongside this we merge the PSHE Association Curriculum and have a three- year rolling programme to cover all the Values.
+We also ensure that Christian festivals are celebrated as well as other religious festivals too.
+Picture News is used as a resource to enhance our Class Worships and to encourage children to reflect on Christian Values in relation to real-world issues.
 We include our British Values schedule into our Worships to ensure our pupils are tolerant and respectful for all world religions.